 The shape of a bell

 (a) From medieval Latin quadrilionem, which refers to four stationary bells commonly used in France to indicate the time.
-Three high-pitched bells chime the quarter-hours, while a fourth, deeper toned bell, tolls the hour. (b) A set of 23 or more cast bronze bells arranged in chromatic order and so tuned as to be capable of concordant harmony.
+Three high-pitched bells chime the quarter-hours, while a fourth, deeper toned bell, tolls the hour. (b) A set of 23 or more cast bronze bells arranged in chromatic order and tuned to be capable of concordant harmony.
 They are normally played from a clavier or wooden keys and pedals but may be played from an ivory keyboard with electric action.

 (ENCODE – DECODE) A computerized digital-audio automatic device for carillons.
 A “Memory Module” using cassette tapes, is activated by a combined digital audio signal to play the actual bells.
 A scanning device decodes the digital-audio signals stored on the tape to play the instrument.
 This device will read and play full chords and repetitive notes up to speeds of 34 notes per second.
 A selector dial permits the number of hymns or selections to be played each playing time from one through eleven selections.
 Setting the selector dial on zero will provide for continuous play until manually shut off.
-Hymn or selection playing times are activated by the Verdin standard two circuit, five minute program clock.
+Hymn or selection playing times are activated by the Verdin standard two circuits, five-minute program clock.
 The “Memory Module” permits the organist to encode his own performance on the tape.
 Once the performance or selections have been encoded on the tape, the unit can be set for “decode” to play the selections at the proper time schedule.
 Properly encoded, the cassette will rewind at the end of the cassette.
 When the last selection on the tape has been played, the tape will automatically rewind and will be ready for the next automatic playing time.

-Term most widely applied to the player of a carillon.
+A term most widely applied to the player of a carillon.
 Also known as carillonist.

 A traditional English practice, beginning in the fifteenth century, where a series of bells is rung in mathematical permutations.
 The sequence of the changes is based on a “method” which has been previously composed.
 Ringing is done by pulling ropes that swing the bells in a full circle.